 Juggalos have plagued America’s suburbs for two decades.
 They poop their pants, drop acid, drink cheap beer and cheaper soda until liquid spews from their lips, wail through the night, then sleep all day.
 I had a roommate who lived the Juggalo lifestyle, but my daughter left all that behind when she turned two.

-Juggalos also halt mosh pits to help someone find his glasses, offer expensive drugs in exchange for tiny courtesies, and give needy comrades shoes, food, and gas money.
-They’re quick to offer comfort and CPR to any passed out "homie."
-Because that guy on the ground isn’t just a fellow music fan—he’s Capital-F Family.
+Juggalos also halt mosh pits to help a man find his glasses, offer expensive drugs in exchange for tiny courtesies, and give needy comrades shoes, food, and gas money.
+They’re quick to offer comfort and CPR to any passed out "homie," because that guy on the ground isn’t just a fellow music fan—he’s Capital-F Family.

-Most come from broken homes.
+Many come from broken homes.
 Some are hard at work creating new ones.
-They all embrace the Juggalo identity because it offers a support network, a love they never knew before they donned the face paint and raised the Hatchetman, ICP’s logo.
+They all embrace the Juggalo identity because it offers a love they never knew before they donned the face paint and raised the Hatchetman, ICP’s logo.

 "I hate everyone, and I hate everything/Except for all the Juggalos and the love that they bring," ICP protégé Madrox says in the song "Juggalo Family."